With so many savings account options out there, it’s hard to know which one will be best suited to meet your needs.

-Koho’s main product offering is its prepaid and reloadable Visa card.
-This card is accepted everywhere Visa is but avoids the hassle of actually taking out credit, making monthly payments, paying high interest and monitoring your credit score.
+Koho’s main product offering is its prepaid and reloadable Mastercard.
+This card is accepted everywhere Mastercard is but avoids the hassle of actually taking out credit, making monthly payments, paying high interest and monitoring your credit score.

 You only spend what you have and can track your spending and saving through their user-friendly app.